brave/qa-resources/wikitemplate.md

 - [ ] Verify adding funds via any of the currencies flows into BAT Wallet after specified amount of time
 - [ ] Verify adding funds to an existing wallet with amount, adjusts the BAT value appropriately
 - [ ] Change min visit and min time in advance setting and verify if the publisher list gets updated based on new setting
-- [ ] Visit nytimes.com for a few seconds and make sure it shows up in the Payments table.
+- [ ] Visit nytimes.com for a few seconds and make sure it shows up in the Payments table
-- [ ] Check that disabling payments and enabling them again does not lose state.
+- [ ] Check that disabling payments and enabling them again does not lose state
 - [ ] Upgrade from older version
   - [ ] Verify the wallet overlay is shown when wallet transition is happening upon upgrade
   - [ ] Verify transition overlay is shown post upgrade even if the payment is disabled before upgrade